WITHIN THE CITY WALLS

 This building was built during the reign of Charles I. Located originally on the city outskirts by way of the Gate of Jaén, it was relocated in the 70’s, by the General Administration of Fine Arts-- to its current location, in order to establish a regular and organized square.
 The building couldn’t be rebuilt with the same configuration, since the square was shorter than its original emplacement, so the solution was to double the ends folding them over the sides.

 It consists of two different parts divided by an entablature decorated with rosettes.
-The building was the butcher’s shop, with a slaughterhouse on the ground floor, and a selling area on the first floor.
+The building we can see with the audioguide was the butcher’s shop, with a slaughterhouse on the ground floor, and a selling area on the first floor.
 Subsequently it was used as a fur drying shed, local archive, museum and an area for youth.
 Currently, it is the court headquarters.

 The First Foundation of the University